on this page

 The Moneysmart website provides helpful information on how to pay for a funeral.

-If the funeral home is a registered Centrepay business, you can use Centrepay to help pay for funeral costs.
-Use our find a business tool to check if they’re registered.
+If you get a Centrelink payment and need to pay for the funeral service , you can ask the funeral home if they’re a registered Centrepay business.
+If they are, you can use Centrepay to help pay for funeral costs.
+Use our find a business tool to check if the funeral home is registered.

 Using the death certificate